 Our findings corroborate with the overall business sentiment of Singapore’s SMEs, conducted by Singapore Business Federation (SBF) and information services company Experian, which saw declining expectations, with deeper contraction expected in the coming weeks.

-We also saw that 60% of companies were negatively impacted in Jan-Mar due to the change in global economic performance, while more are predicting a year on year contraction.
+We also saw that 60 percent of companies were negatively impacted in Jan-Mar due to the change in global economic performance, while more are predicting a year on year contraction.

-Interestingly, several companies (18%) saw opportunities and increased revenue in Jan-Mar due to the change in global economic performance.
+Interestingly, several companies (18 percent) saw opportunities and increased revenue in January-March due to the change in global economic performance.

 Even at the start of the COVID-19 crisis, employment figures were already seeing a dip with fewer companies seeing a net increase or creating new positions in their Singapore-based employment in the last quarter.
 Most companies maintained their headcount while redundancies stayed around the same.
 This figure is likely to dip further as we see the further impact of COVID-19 on the economy.

-In Jan-Mar, 43% of companies created new positions, with increased demand for tech-heavy jobs.
-This was a drop from 61% in the period of Oct-Dec’19.
+In Jan-Mar, 43 percent of companies created new positions, with increased demand for tech-heavy jobs.
+This was a drop from 61 percent in the period of Oct-Dec’19.
 In addition, only about one-third of the positions were filled.